Skip to main content

 Eating disorders and university/college

 The transition from school to college or university is a time of heightened risk if someone has an eating disorder and needs to be carefully managed.
 Moving on to college or university can bring new challenges above being away from home, making new friends and taking on new academic demands for someone with an eating disorder.
-Being away from family and familiar contacts can make it harder for anyone who is struggling more than usual with their eating disorder.
-New friends may not notice the warning signs or know what to do.
-The added anxiety of being in an unfamiliar environment, with increased pressures for achievement can raise the risks.
 Cooking for yourself or finding enough ‘safe’ foods served at the student catering facility can be difficult.
 Providing continuity of healthcare for someone receiving treatment is another concern, as new GPs and other health support workers become involved.

 Eating disorders also have a profound effect on the friends and family members of those with the serious mental illness.
 They may also be struggling as it will have a huge impact on their lives, both emotionally and in relation to friends, their ability to cope and perform at school and university.
 Both friends and family members of someone with an eating disorder will need support as well.